Damul

 Music Speed 130 counts/min accelerating to 160 counts/min.

-Source Common version from Sally Fletcher in Ipswich, UK, circa 2001.
-Alternative version from Nicolae Stănescu in the Timisul SIFD day course in London, UK, on 2008/11/2.
+Source Core version here is from Sally Fletcher in Ipswich, UK, circa 2001, who learnt it from Hugh Spriggs who learnt it probably in the late 1980s.
+Alternative version 1 was verbally from Frances Horrocks in 2013 who learnt it from Fiona Howarth who learn it at the Billingham Festival decades before.
+Alternative version 2 from Nicolae Stănescu in the Timisul SIFD day course in London, UK, on 2008/11/2.

 Disclaimer: Mistakes are quite likely in the notes and no guarantees are made as to accuracy.
 There may be other versions of the same dance or other dances with the same name.
 Music may differ, particularly in speed, introduction and duration, between performers.
 The division into parts, bars & counts might not be standard.
 These notes of the dance are freely distributable (under GPL or CC-by-sa) in so much as the note's author's contribution but the choreography and/or collection were by other people and so their copyright might apply to the dance itself.
 Better than using notes, go to a dance class where it is taught.

-A fast (and accelerating) energetic Romanian dance which has long been well known in the UK Balkan dance repertoire.
+A fast (and accelerating) energetic Romanian dance which has long been well known in the UK Balkan dance repertoire (in various versions).
 Although it has 4 sections, none are difficult in the steps, all fit the music and the music is distinct for each part.
 The main catch is in the relentless energy & increasing speed.

 The 130 to 160 counts/min is the speed range of the original music I learnt it too.
 It went through the sequence 3 times.
 I have also taught the dance to music altered to go through 5 times and reaching 215 counts/min, which is somewhat difficult to keep up with in Part D, for humorous effect as the last dance before an interval in a session of mostly slow dances.